 - Buyer and client journey: we provide training on the identification and mapping of buyer and client journeys

-- Process optimization and digitization: this is what we’ve been talking about before, providing training on the application of commercial processes and tools to improve performance of existing team members or new hires.
+- Process optimization and digitization: this is what we’ve been talking about before, providing training on the application of commercial processes and tools to improve the performance of existing team members or new hires.

 - Tracking performance: we provide training on what data to track, how to measure it, and how to evaluate the data to understand your marketing and sales team and people’s performance.